 Looking to explore the outdoors in Syracuse, NY?
 Then you've come to right place!
-Take advantage of the countless public areas in the region to squeeze in outdoor recreation, take in beautiful views and opt outside.
+Take advantage of Onondaga Counties countless public parks, gushing waterfalls, and scenic paths built for walking, biking, skating, running and more.

 Experience beautiful turquoise waters with the meromictic lakes at Green Lakes State Park.
 Walk or run along bordering trails, paddle out on glass bottom boats or take a break from it all and hangout on their sandy beach.

 This county park has a variety of trails to choose from that let you control your activity level and views.
-Local favorites include: The Cliff Trail, The Swamp Trail or a stop with the kids at their educational playground.
+Local favorites include the Cliff Trail and the Swamp Trail.
+Bring the kids and play at their educational playground.
+Print the Clark's Reservation State Park Bird Checklist and bring it with you to discover a number of different bird species all year round.
 You can even fish and picnic onsite so make a day out of your visit.

 Stroll quaint streets while enjoying lake views in the village of Skaneateles.
-Admire the lake's beautiful waters while enjoying food from local eateries.
+Admire the lake's beautiful waters while enjoying food from local eateries like the Blue Water Grill or Doug's Fish Fry.
 Find out why Skaneateles Lake really is the “gem of the Finger Lakes.”

 Who says you have to leave the city to find outdoor adventures?
 Try the Onondaga Creekwalk downtown or spend a day outside at a festival in Clinton Square.
 Keep an eye out for public outdoor yoga events that pop up in the warmer months Downtown.
 For a full list of urban events, click here.